tsudo/reference/stats.md

 * 92.4% of malware is delivered via email - [2018DBIR]
 * 58% of attack victims are SMB - [2018DBIR]
 * 92.4% of malware is delivered via email
+* The mean time to identify a breach (MTTI) is 206 days, The mean time to contain a breach (MTTC) is 279 days.
+Up from 197/69 in 2019 to 206/73 in 2019 – [Ponemon2019]

+## Breach Costs
+* Avg cost of breach to org with less than 500 employees $2.74M – [Ponemon2019]
+* Avg cost of breach to org with 500-1000 employees $2.65M – [Ponemon2019]
+* Avg cost of breach to org with 1000+ employees $3.63M – [Ponemon2019]
 * The average cost of breach notification in the US is $740,000 – [Ponemon2018]
-* The mean time to identify a breach (MTTI) is 197 days.
-That’s a little over 6 months to even detect a breach.
-Then it takes 69 days to contain it. – [Ponemon2018]
+* Customer/Patient churn or turnover more than 3% increases recovery costs significantly. – [Ponemon2019]
+* Top 4 factors that DECREASE cost: forming an IR team, extensive use of encryption, extensive testing of IR plan, Business Continuity Management  – [Ponemon2019]

 ## Phishing
 * Phishing attacks increased 36%, with the number of phishing sites growing 220% over the course of 2018 - [Webroot2019]